FAQ

 Children’s Services Staff Members reserve the right to ask any child to correct improper behavior.

 Adults who do not have a child with them are welcome to take material from the Children’s Library but are asked not to linger.
-Please refer to the Unattended Adult Policy.
+Please refer to Library Policies for more information.

 I’m a teacher.
 How can the Library help me?